DanKaufmanDev/dotcarbon/README.md

 - **End-to-end type safety** — Your C# commands are projected into TypeScript types, so `invoke()` calls are autocompleted and checked at compile time.
 - **C# backend** — Use the entire .NET ecosystem for your application logic, file access, networking, and native OS integration.
 - **Application runtime** — Managed state and DI, labeled multi-window apps, lifecycle hooks, and typed cross-webview events.
+- **Production permissions** — Tauri-style capability files restrict which commands each window can call.
+- **NuGet-ready plugins** — Plugins can initialize, read config, emit events, declare permissions, handle lifecycle, and expose generated metadata.
-- **Built-in capabilities** — Clipboard, dialogs, file system, notifications, shell, and window management, available as opt-in plugins.
+- **Built-in capabilities** — Clipboard, dialogs, file system, notifications, shell, window management, Store, Opener, DeepLink, SingleInstance, GlobalShortcut, and Updater, available as opt-in plugins.
 - **Batteries-included CLI** — One command to develop, one to ship.

 ## Quick start